Shu Lea Cheang: Recent works

 Cheang wrote and directed the 2017 science fiction film Fluidø.

+In 2019, Cheang was commissioned by Performa for the Performa 19 biennial.
+She created her work SLEEP1237 (2019) which was presented as a special program for the Taiwanese Pavilion.

 In 2021, she was one of the participants in John Greyson's experimental short documentary film International Dawn Chorus Day.

+Cheang directed the film UKI in 2023, a piece presenting a digital collage of game software-generated animation combined with live-action film and visual effects.
+UKI is presented as a sequel to I.K.U., Cheang's 2000 cyberpunk feature.